Last Updated on August 12, 2022

 When I went dress shopping, I was honestly pretty flabbergasted by the price and quality.

-Most of the quality on the dresses was terrible and the national average for bridal attire is almost $1,500.
+Most of the quality of the dresses was terrible, and the national average for bridal attire is almost $1,500.
 I just couldn’t justify spending that much on a dress that looked like it was about to fall apart and that I would never be able to wear again.

-I honestly had no idea what type of wedding dress I was going to end up with so I rounded up some eco-friendly, ethical options I checked out in my quest!
+I honestly had no idea what type of sustainable wedding dress I was going to end up with, so I rounded up some eco-friendly, ethical options to check out in my quest!

-I was hoping that I could make my purchase even more sustainable by figuring out a way to wear the dress again.
+My goal was that I could make my purchase even more sustainable by figuring out a way to wear the dress again.

 Being able to re-wear clothes again and again definitely makes them more sustainable!
 Have you heard of the #30Wears project?
 It would be amazing to do that with something like a wedding dress!

 If all else fails, I have no qualms about selling my dress.
-I’ll feel better knowing that I can recoup some cost and pass it on to another bride to love wear!
+I’ll feel better knowing that I can recoup some of the cost and pass it on to another bride who will love wearing it!
+Many brides are more than happy to wear recycled wedding dresses!

 My mom’s dress was VERY 80s, but it had a beautiful slip underneath that would have made a gorgeous simple slip dress.
 It looked very 1920’s glam.